 Berry Head Audio Trail: To help you get the most out of your visit to Berry Head you can follow the Audio Trail and collect rubbings using one of the site 'Spotter Guides' available from the Guardhouse Visitor Centre.
 There are 15 points on the Audio Trail which take you on a journey from the tip of the headland right around the site.
 You can choose either the Children's Trail, or the Adult Trail.
 A site leaflet, available at the Guardhouse Visitor Centre, contains a map showing all the rubbing plaque locations and the audio stop points.
 The audio trail is available with a smart phone from the Visitor Centre at Berry Head (please check winter opening hours before your visit 01803 520022).
 Once in the centre smart phones will pick up a Bluetooth connection which you will need to log onto.
 Then away you go.

-Occombe Farm Audio Trail: The Occombe Farm Nature Trail runs for 2km meandering through the woodland SSSI at the heart of the farm.
-To guide you along your way we have an Audio-trail commentary, delivered through special handsets available from the Farm Shop.
-The handsets are free to use, with a £5 deposit.
-For more information click here.
+Occombe Farm Trail: The Occombe Farm Nature Trail runs for 2km meandering through the woodland SSSI at the heart of the farm.

 Saltern Cove - A guide to its wildlife and geology: From ancient seas to modern rock pools... come on a 400 million year journey in just a couple of hours.
 See mountains rise and fall, escape drowning in flash floods, bake in scorching deserts then cool down - if you dare - in a rock pool where its eat or be eaten.
-This leaflet is available from Tourist Information Centres, The Seashore Centre and Berry Head National Nature Reserve Visitor Centre.
+This leaflet is available from the Visitor Information Centre, The Seashore Centre and Berry Head National Nature Reserve Visitor Centre.

 Discover Devon Geology: The booklet is available from all good Tourist Information Centres and can also be requested from the Discover Devon web site. www.discoverdevon.com.